FOR A FREE CASE EVALUATION WITH AN EXPERIENCED WORKERS’ COMPENSATION ATTORNEY

 Our office will handle any Applications or Rebuttals for Workers’ Compensation Board appellate review of decision made Judges handling your case for the Compensation Board.

-We can also advise you on issues of Social Security Disability and Third Party lawsuits if a third party caused your injury.
+We can also advise you on issues of Social Security Disability and Third Party lawsuits if requested.

 What Am I Entitled To Under The Workers’ Compensation Law?